-Ribbon Settings > Reference Data > Settings > Auto Names and Counters
+Ribbon Settings > Reference Data > Settings > Auto Names and Counters -------- --

-Set up auto naming for an element type
+Set up Auto Naming for an Element Type

 Option Action Туре Click on the drop-down arrow and select the element type to which to apply auto naming/auto numbering.
 Stereotype If you want to apply the naming convention to a particular stereotype of the element type, click on the button to the right of the field, and locate and select the stereotype name using the Stereotype Selector dialog.
 Note that you can apply one naming convention to the base element type (such as a Class) and a different naming convention to a stereotype of that element (such as a SysML Block).
 Name Prefix Type a prefix for the new names (optional).
 Name Counter Type the counter value; use as many 0's as required to pad the number.
 Name Suffix Type a suffix for the new names (optional).
 Name Apply on creation Select the checkbox to apply auto naming to each new element of the specified type, on creation.
 If you do not select the checkbox (but click on Save), the autonaming details for the specified element type remain defined in the dialog, but are not applied to new elements of that type.
 The default element naming convention takes effect (<element type=""><n>).</n></element> Alias Prefix Type a prefix for the new Aliases (optional).
 Alias Counter Type the counter value; use as many 0's as required to pad the number.
 Alias Suffix Type a suffix for the new Aliases (optional).
 Alias Apply on creation Select the checkbox to apply Alias auto naming to each new element of the specified type, on creation.
 If you do not select the checkbox (but click on the Save button), the Alias autonaming details for the specified element type remain defined in the dialog, but are not applied to new elements of that type.
-The default element naming convention takes effect (<element type=""><n>).</n></element> Save Click on this button to preserve the values you have entered.
+The default element naming convention takes effect (<element type=""><n>).</n></element> Save (The default highlighted button.)
+Click on this button to preserve the values you have entered, and leave the dialog open for further chabnges.
 New elements of this type now have an automatically-generated name and/or Alias with an incrementing counter value.
 If the user creates an element on a diagram, such as from the Diagram Toolbox or Quick Linker, the element is automatically assigned the defined name and/or Alias

-• If the user already has some text in the 'Name' or 'Alias' field, it is over-written by the auto-counter text

-If an Alias is active, to view the Alias in a diagram requires that the option 'Use Alias if Available' is selected in the 'Properties' dialog for the diagram.
+If the user creates an element outside a diagram (such as in the Browser window) using the 'New Element' dialog, they can click on the Auto button next to the 'Name' and/or 'Alias' field on the appropriate dialog to apply the auto-generated text • If the user already has some text in the 'Name' or 'Alias' field, it is over-written by the auto-counter text If an Alias is active, to view the Alias in a diagram requires that the option 'Use Alias if Available' is selected in the 'Properties' dialog for the diagram.
+Save & Close Click on this button to preserve the values you have entered, and close the dialog.
+The button has the same effects on element names as the Save button.
+Close Click on this button to close the dialog and cancel the values you have entered, leaving element auto-naming unchanged.